ChironUpgrades/skr_v2/README.md

 ## FANS

-The SKR 2 has 3 fans slots, I use the:
+The SKR 2 has 3 fans slots, I use the: <br />
-FAN 2 to cool down the TMC2209, I used a conversion part to replace the Trigorilla to a SRK 2.
-[Thingiverse file](https://www.thingiverse.com/thing:5139218 "Thingiverse")<br />
+FAN 2 to cool down the TMC2209 * <br />
 FAN 1 is used to cool the hotend<br />
 FAN 0 is used for part cooling<br />